terraform-google-modules/terraform-google-kubernetes-engine/examples/simple_regional_with_ipv6/README.md

-# Simple Zonal Cluster
+# Simple Regional Cluster

-This example illustrates how to create a simple private cluster in a single zone.
+This example illustrates how to create a simple cluster.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs